navythenerd/awesome-hammerspoon-framework/README.md

     - quarter-screen-right-top: `[CMD][ALT][CTRL][R]`
     - quarter-screen-left-bottom: `[CMD][ALT][CTRL][C]`
     - quarter-screen-right-bottom: `[CMD][ALT][CTRL][V]`
-  - Config can be found at `etc/snap.lua`.
+  - Config is located at `etc/snap.lua`.

 ## General stucture

 The framework provides some default files which are needed to get the framework working.
 These main files are `init.lua`, `core.lua`, `etc/environment.lua`, `etc/extensions.lua` and `etc/keymap.lua`.

-### Init.lua
+### init.lua

 This file is the main entry point for the hammerspoon configuration.
-This file I use to load the `Core` and boostrap all the needed extensions.
+This file is used to load the `Core` and boostrap all the specified extensions.
 So it is not necessary to change this file.

-### Core.lua
+### core.lua

 This is the main framework file which is managing and bootstrapping any further extensions.
-The kernel comes with some other pre-configured helper functions and hot-reloading if some file changes are recognized.
+The `Core` comes with some other pre-configured helper functions.

 #### Core Features

 - Hot-reloading of configuration: This function is triggered every time a file has changed.
 This causes a reload of the hammerspoon configuration.
-- Core uses its own require function called through: `prequire(...)`, this function will return the loaded file if its exist otherwise the return value is `nil`.
+- Own require function which can be called through: `prequire(...)`, this function will return the loaded file if its exist otherwise the return value is `nil`.
 - Hotkey-binding: This function can bind any function to the provided key and global hotkey.
-There is no need to use this function if you use native-extensions, otherwise you can use `core.bindHotkey(key, alt, fn)` (key - string, alt - boolean, fn - function) to manually bootstrap third-party-extensions.
+There is no need to use this function if you use extensions which are developed for this framework, otherwise you can use `core.bindHotkey(key, alt, fn)` (key - string, alt - boolean, fn - function) to manually bootstrap third-party extensions.
-- Shell: Core provides basic command execution through default shell defined in environment table.
+- Shell: Basic command execution through default shell defined in environment table.
   - Command-Execution: `core.execute(input)`
   - STD/IO (Table): `core.shell.stdOut`, `core.shell.stdErr`, `core.shell.exitCode`
-- Helper-functions: This functions should provide some easy-to-use features not natively supplied by lua
+- Helper-functions:
   - `core.helpers.randomString(length)`: Generates a random string of the given length.
   - `core.helpers.getSunrise()`: Get sunrise information based on your location.

-### Extensions.lua
+### extensions.lua

 This file is used to load extensions.
-There is provided one table `extensions` add your extensions as string to the table and the kernel will bootstrap them from `lib` directory.
+There is provided the table `extensions`, add your extensions as string to the table and the `Core` will bootstrap them from `lib` directory using the corresponding configuration file from `etc` directory.

-### Environment.lua
+### environment.lua

 This file is used for environment configuration, feel free to change the environment entries even it is not recommended.
+You can also add further enviroment vars which you want to use across different extensions.

-### Keymap.lua
+### keymap.lua

-The keymap provided by this file is used by the `Core` as global hotkey-configuration
+The keymap provided by this file is used by the `Core` as global hotkey-configuration.

 ## Extensions Development

 1. Create your own extension file `lib/myfirstextension.lua`.
-2. Create your configuration file.
+2. Create your configuration file `etc/myfirstextension.lua`.
 2. Add the base information needed to provide a native extension:
   ```
     local mod = {}

-    mod.name = "MyFirstExtension" // Is used as lowercase string for `res` context and configuration
+    mod.name = "MyFirstExtension" -- Is used as lowercase string for `res` context and configuration

-    function mod.init(context)
+    function mod.init(context) -- Context var is optional
-      -- Called by kernel to bootstrap extension
+      -- Called automatically by core to bootstrap extension

-      -- Save the provided context information injected from kernel, this includes config file through mod.context.config and keymap through mod.context.keymap
+      -- Save the provided context information injected from core, this includes your config table through mod.context.config, extension id assigned by core
-      -- Keymap will automatically be loaded and bound by the kernel
+      -- through mod.context.id
       mod.context = context

+      -- Keymap will automatically be loaded and bound by the core
     end

     function mod.unload()
-      -- Unload all you have created e.g. timers, menubars, ...
+      -- Unload all created timers, menubars, ...
-      -- Don't unload keymap manually, this will be automatically done by kernel
+      -- Don't unload keymap manually, this will be automatically done by core
     end

     return mod